 My name is Dennis Hogan and my wife is Patti Hogan.
 Together we own and operate Sunhaven Beach Bungalows.

 Patti was born to Cook Islands parents in Rarotonga where she was raised and schooled but lived her adult life in Auckland, New Zealand.
 One of 14 children, her father was a baker who taught her how to bake bread – the hard way.
-I was born in the rural periphery of Auckland City in the small country town of Waiuku to Kiwi parents and lived in the farming Waikato region until my family moved to Auckland when I was 7 years old.
+I was born in, what back then was, the rural periphery of Auckland City in a small Waikato town to Kiwi parents and lived in the farming region until my family moved to Auckland when I was 7 years old.

 I met Patti in Auckland in 1975 and we got married in 1977.
 In 1991 we moved from NZ to Rarotonga to try our luck in her home village of Arorangi on the western shores of Rarotonga.
 This was supposed to only be for a five-year term before returning to NZ.